bwintertkb/Crypto-Arcade/README.md

 Play from a selection of crypto based arcade style games!

-Written in Python and power by pygame and pymunk!
+Written in Python and powered by pygame and pymunk!